If you struggle to clean your home, the Japanese cleaning principle of Kiyomeru may be the key

 How can Kiyomeru help a person to clean their home?

-When a person cleans their home, they travel from room to room or space to space, decluttering as they go and tackling messes as they see them.
+When a person cleans their home, they tend to travel from room to room or space to space, decluttering as they go and tackling messes as they see them.
 It isn't something too many of us look forward to, as cleaning can be quite the chore.

 However, in Japanese culture, cleaning isn't seen this way.
 It isn't seen as a laborious task, but instead as a way to show appreciation towards our home and our possessions.